ashiven/cs2tracker/README.md

 ## Configuration

 You can configure the app settings via the **Edit Config** option.
 This will open the config editor where you can change any setting by simply double clicking on it.
-The config editor allows you to:
+On top of that, the config editor allows you to:

+- Automatically import items from your Storage Units
-- Specify the number of items you own
+- Manually Specify the number of items you own
-- Add custom items
+- Add custom items that are not listed in the config
 - Enter Discord webhook and Crawlbase proxy API keys

 ## Advanced Features